 Working from her studio at London’s Cockpit Arts in Holborn, ceramicist Jo Heckett makes distinctive porcelain gifts, jewellery and magnets.
-We asked her to share with us her local knowledge and insight into the area she loves.
+We visit Bloomsbury with her and she shares with us her local knowledge and insight into the area she loves.

 The atmosphere and sense of history.
 It’s Dickens country, so you get a real feeling of the layers of London.
 It’s quite residential yet very near the square mile, so it’s got a bit of everything, and everywhere is accessible from here!

 Describe where you work and what you love best about it

 I work in a shared studio at Cockpit Arts Holborn along with my studio manager Kim.
 If you were a fly on the wall, you would be forgiven for thinking you were at a bakery.

 We use similar techniques to making biscuits – rolling out the finest porcelain clay into slabs and then using a selection of cookie cutters and templates to cut out a variety of shapes.
 These are then stamped with a rich array of textures using our vintage stamps and found objects, before being fired in our kiln and then glazed in our soft glossy colours.

 I try to be environmentally conscious and can’t bear the idea of throw-away stuff, so aim to make special gifts that have personal meaning and value that I hope will be treasured forever.
 This is also one of the reasons I make such small things.
 Value is not about size but meaning.

 Describe the sights, smells and sounds of where you work

 Our studios share a building with Camden’s bin men, and I love to hear them joking with each other down in the yard.
 On warm Friday evenings the local pubs spill out onto the pavement as office workers switch off for the weekend.
 I particularly like walking around the area at the weekend when the hustle and bustle of the week has gone and the underlying sights and sounds take centre stage.